RTX/Docker-Workshop/README.md

-# Sela Big Data OSS Conferance 2016
+# Docker Workshop Labs 0 - 100

-Here you can find all the Labs from the docker worksop i gave at Sela Big Data OSS conferance 2016
+Docker workshop labs from 0 to 100

-Please feel free to let me know about any mistake or typos
+Please feel free to let me know about any mistakes or typos

 I hope you find it usefull

 Best

 Rotem Or

 rotemo@sela.co.il